ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ## Objective

 In 2023, OVHcloud has launched 4 new ranges:

 - **vSphere**: OVHcloud Managed VMware vSphere is our most accessible solution for infrastructure migration, application, datacentre extension or disaster recovery plan needs (with Veeam or Zerto solutions available as an additional option).
 - **Hyperconverged Storage (vSAN)**: The Hyperconverged Storage solution meets your needs for ultra-powerful storage.
 Equipped with NVMe SSDs, our servers have been specially designed to accommodate even the most demanding applications.
 With VMware vSAN, you can manage your storage in a scalable way, just as you would in your own datacentre.
 - **Network Security Virtualization (NSX)**: The Network Security solution is based on VMware NSX (NSX-T) network and security virtualisation software.
 You can manage your security rules, operations and automation in a consistent way across your different cloud environments.
 NSX secures your software, whether it is hosted on virtual machines or in containers, and reduces the threat of ransomware thanks to micro-segmentation.
-- **Software-Defined Data Center ( NSX + vSAN)**: The Software-Defined Datacentre solution includes hyperconverged storage (vSAN) and network and security virtualisation (NSX-T) features.
+- **Software-Defined Datacenter (NSX & vSAN)**: The Software-Defined Datacentre solution includes hyperconverged storage (vSAN) and network and security virtualisation (NSX-T) features.
 You get an optimal cloud environment for migrating and modernising your most critical applications.

 You can now upgrade from commercial ranges prior to 2020 to the new ranges while keeping the same VMware infrastructure (pcc-123-123-123-123) using Storage Motion and vMotion.